The Manchester, NH Urban Open Space Website

 ABOUT THIS WEBSITE ABOUT NEW HAMPSHIRE ABOUT MANCHESTER

-IN SPRING, 2013, NORTHWEST MANCHESTER'S HACKETT HILL OVER-DEVELOPMENT THREATS APPEAR "ON HOLD"!
-Atlantic white cedar swamps at risk!
+IN SUMMER, 2014, NORTHWEST MANCHESTER'S HACKETT HILL OVER-DEVELOPMENT THREATS APPEAR "ON HOLD"!
+Atlantic white cedar swamps could still be at risk!

 GO DIRECTLY TO LATEST HACKETT HILL DEVELOPMENT PLANS - JUNE ,2010 - SEPT, 2012

 OVERVIEW: OUT-OF-CONTROL RESIDENTIAL BUILDING PROJECTS AND A "NORTHWEST BUSINESS PARK" REFLECT A "GREEN VS GREED" SITUATION AND CAUSE MAJOR ENVIRONMENTAL CONCERNS!